 - a. the video recording may be held for a short period on file with the trainer - b. the recording will only be used for teaching doctors - c.
-The recording may be transported via a secure method for peer analysis but will auto destruct within 6 weeks - d. the patient can request the recording to be stopped at any stage during the consultation
+The recording may be uploaded and viewed via a secure method for peer analysis but will auto delete within 6 weeks - d. the patient can request the recording to be stopped at any stage during the consultation

 - e. the recording in the practice will be erased within 6 months of recording the consultation, unless written consent is obtained from the patient to extend the specified period. - 3.
-TrainersProgramme Directors must counter sign consent form prior to its use for teaching or evaluation - 4.
+Trainers/Programme Directors must view/counter sign consent form prior to its use for teaching or evaluation - 4.
 Individual patient consent forms to be scanned to patient's file on completion of the consultation session. - 5.
 Trainee on completion of the rotation to sign off the practice log of patient recorded consultations and maintain a copy in their own education file. - 6.
 Only patients who are competent to consent can have their consultations recorded.
 Consultations with children require signed parental consent.